elias-pschernig/Shitty-Novel/book.md

 I step inside and look around.
 Amy already seems to have disappeared..
 Did I lose track of how much time I spent outside waiting?
 Thinking the hallway is to the right, I decide to walk in that direction, but something seems strange.
 I notice the lights in the hall aren't on.
 Surely these are normal business hours?
 I check my watch only to find that 2 hours have passed since I arrived at the mansion.
 I become frightened and suddenly I hear a loud SLAM....
 The entrance has shut itself...
 I run back to the door to find no one around, and it is locked.
 I am now trapped alone in this huge mansion (about 35000 square feet, or 3,251.6 m²) seemingly alone.
 Amy is nowhere to be found.
 Trapped, I begin to plot what my next course of action should be.

 After hesitating for a while, I decide to walk up the big stairway at the opposite end of the hall, which should lead to the doctor's apartment.
 Likely that's also where Amy went.
 But the moment I set my foot on the first step, I cringe - someone behind me just put a hand on my shoulder.

+It is Amy.
+How did she get there without me noticing?
+But for the time being I'm relieved I'm not alone anymore.
+"What are you doing?" she asks.
+Wordless I pull out the pack of Pokemon cards with red stains and show it to her.
+She gives me an ominous look.
+Then she opens her purse and produces another set of Pokemon cards.